Palsson123/NoAutostartYoutube/README.md

 NoAutostartYoutube
 ==================
-Google Chrome extension that disables those annoying autostarting videos on youtube.com and lets you start the video manually if you want to see it.
+Google Chrome extension that disables those annoying autostarting videos on youtube.com and you can start the video manually if you want to see it.

 **Install**
 - Download/pull the repo to a folder